 - When prompted, select which components to benchmark.

 - Allow the benchmarking to complete.
-It can take upwards of a couple of minutes.
-Note the progress bar that runs along the top as an indicator of how the process is progressing.
+It can take up to a couple of minutes.
+The progress bar that runs along the top is an indicator of how the process is progressing.
 The utility will run several demanding graphical renders that will appear on the screen.
 Rest assured, this is normal.

 - When finished, the results will load up in your browser.

-- The top section details overall system information that includes clearly-worded assessments for each component.
-Scrolling down lower provides benchmarking scores for each component alongside a useful comparison tool that rates it against other users.
-Further down you’ll also find various graphs detailing performance throughout the test.
+- The top section details general system information that includes clearly-worded assessments for each component.
+By scrolling down, you’ll access benchmarking scores for each element, alongside a useful comparison tool that rates it against other users.
+Further down, you’ll also find various graphs detailing performance throughout the test.